 3. Vadakkumnathan Temple.
 The Vadakkumnathan Temple has a very wide collection of some of the most beautiful Mural paintings some of which are more than 400 years old.
 This gigantic temple along with its historical structure is quite famous for the Nataraja Mural which is near the main gate.

 4. Thrissur Zoo and Museum.
 The Thrissur Zoo and Museum is one of the best tourist attractions of this place to visit around especially with your kids.
 Here you will be finding some of the most amazing animals.

 5. Koodalmanikyam Temple.
 The Temple is one of the most important places to visit with your loved ones.
 The immense charm and significance which this place has, cannot be described in words.
 Every time you visit this place you will be finding a good number of people visiting this place.

 6. Shakthan Thampuran Palace.
 Situated in the city of Thrissur this palace is one of the most enchanting destinations which you could ever visit with your loved ones.
 Furthermore, an interesting thing to know about this place is that it was reconstructed in Kerala-Dutch style in the year 1795 by Ramavarma Thampuran of the princely state of Cochin.

 By Road.
-Thrissur is well-connected with its neighbouring cities via roadway.
-The city is connected via several major national highways such as NH544, NH17 and NH66. cities like Kollam, Alappuzha, Arur, Aluva, Chalakudi and Ernakulam have got great connectivity via road.
-There are frequent buses, author or taxis are available to roam within and around the city.
+Thrissur is well-connected with its adjoining cities via a wide road network.
+The city is connected via several major national highways such as NH544, NH17, and NH66.
+Cities like Kollam, Alappuzha, Arur, Aluva, Chalakudi, and Ernakulam have great connectivity via road.
+You can also consider traveling by frequent state/private tourist buses, and taxis available to roam within and around the city.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here